40+ Best Professional Alternatives to “Thank You for Letting Me Know”

 Example: “I appreciate the insight into the market trends.”

-Worst Use: Minor updates.
+Worst Use: Minor updates or trivial communications.

 9. “Thanks for looping me in.”